 Vegetable IPM Updates

-The 2018 edition of the Midwest Vegetable Production Guide for Commercial Growers is now available.
+[12/1/2018] The 2019 edition of the Midwest Vegetable Production Guide for Commercial Growers is available!

 [10/31/2018] Any farmers applying compost, manure, or straw should keep in mind that while these inputs have many benefits for vegetable production, they can also be modes of spread for weed seeds.
 Fortunately, there are ways to minimize the amount of weed seeds that appear in compost and manure and then end up on the field.

 [10/04/2018] The September episodes of "What's Killing My Kale" podcast have been posted.

 [8/30/2018] Bill Hutchison, MN Extension IPM Program, Dept. of Entomology, University of Minnesota, St. Paul campus